Family violence is any abusive behaviour in a family or intimate relationship where one person attempts to gain and maintain control over another.

 Changing long-term patterns of behaviour can take considerable time and effort.
 Be prepared to work on the problem for a while to reduce its impact on your relationships and be ready for challenging times when your commitment will be tested.

 It is challenging to change these patterns of behaviour and thinking without ongoing support.
 Find someone who has an understanding of the issues you are facing and can help you think through reasons for your behaviour and plan strategies for managing it in the future.
+Call MensLine Australia on 1300 78 99 78 for information and support.

-Understand the situations and circumstances when violence and abuse has occurred in the past.
+Understand the situations and circumstances when violence and abuse have occurred in the past.
 Find ways to avoid or better manage these situations.
 Create positive strategies to deal with arguments or conflict.
 Learn the right time to step away from a situation to give yourself time and space to think clearly so the situation doesn’t get worse.

 Work on associated issues